Nominations sought for the Textbook of the Year 2021

 - For the special prize: extra-curricular, specialised or interdisciplinary teaching materials

-- Textbooks for general education subjects may be entered into any of the three categories: languages, social studies and science and mathematics.
+- Textbooks for general education subjects may be entered into any of the three categories: languages, society or STEM.

 - Educational media publishing companies and other media producers may submit up to three titles per category.

-- Ten copies of each nominated work must be sent with the submission or ten licences made available.
+- Twelve copies of each nominated work must be sent with the submission or twelve licences made available.

-- Where possible, three copies of any supplementary material, which would generally be ordered separately (optional CD/DVD, teacher’s handbook etc.), should be sent to the jury in order to illustrate the overall concept.
+- Where possible, five copies of any supplementary material, which would generally be ordered separately (optional CD/DVD, teacher’s handbook etc.), should be sent to the jury in order to illustrate the overall concept.

 - Textbook users (teachers, pupils etc.) may also submit nominations by e-mail.
 The Georg Eckert Institute will then request jury copies from the publishers.